ohmatheus/Kaggle_WSDMCup_Multilingual_Chatbot_Arena/README.md

 ## Links
-- My main source of inspiration : [here](https://www.kaggle.com/code/emiz6413/training-gemma-2-9b-4-bit-qlora-fine-tuning/notebook?scriptVersionId=187770530).
+- My main source of inspiration (from another competition) : [here](https://www.kaggle.com/code/emiz6413/training-gemma-2-9b-4-bit-qlora-fine-tuning/notebook?scriptVersionId=187770530).
 Key in hand code for quantized qlora gemma2 9b, that a read, understood, and redone to fit my personnal strategy (didn't copy/paste code).
 From there i was able to check Gemma2' benchmarks, and start documenting myself on Lora/PEFT and quantization.

 ## Conclusion